-According to Census 2010 data, approximately 9 percent of persons in the nine MARC counties speak a language other than English at home, with Spanish, Indo-European and Asian/Pacific being the most used non-English languages.
-Only Spanish (at 6 percent) was in use at home by more than 1 percent of Kansas City area residents.
-MARC will endeavor to ensure that public notices and advertisements are advertised in Spanish in minority newspapers, and will maintain a list of staff members who speak a language other than English to provide points of contact for persons needing information.
+According to Census 2020 data, approximately 11% of persons in the nine-county MARC region speak a language other than English at home, with Spanish, Indo-European and Asian/Pacific being the most used non-English languages.
+Only Spanish (at 6%) was in use at home by more than 1% of Kansas City area residents.
+MARC will endeavor to ensure that public notices and advertisements are advertised in Spanish in minority newspapers; and will maintain a list of staff members who speak a language other than English to provide points of contact for persons needing information.
 In addition, MARC will regularly update its list of qualified interpreters and businesses that can provide translation services in the event that translation is needed (Appendix 6).